-It is policy at Concord University that sexual harassment or assault, or any other form of harassment or assault, will not be tolerated.
-The University affirms that students have a right to study in a positive atmosphere free from sexual harassment and abuse.
+It is policy at Concord University that harassment or assault, in any form, will not be tolerated.
+The University affirms that students have a right to study in a positive atmosphere free from harassment and abuse.

 Sexual Assault Prevention Tips:

-- Students should always carry their room keys with them, be aware of where they are going, and know a quick and safe way home whenever practical.
+- You should always carry room keys with you, be aware of where you are going, and know a quick and safe way home whenever practical.

-- Have someone go with you when going out, so that you can take care of each other.
+- Have a friend go with you so you can watch out for each other.

-- Enroll in a self-defense class.
-Most people who take self-defense classes typically feel more empowered to handle serious situations than they did previously.
+- Take a self-defense class.
+Most people who take self-defense courses feel empowered to handle more serious situations.

 (Prevention Tips provided by Connie Kirkland, Director of Sexual Assault Services, George Mason University)